-$600 for up to 18 lessons during the 22-week timeframe of the semester.
+$525 for up to 14 lessons during the 5-month timeframe of the semester.

 Cancellations and Reschedules

-Cancellations and reschedule requests must be made online via the My Music Staff portal.
-Families are requested to update their schedules as far in advance as possible, as this increases the chance other families in need of a rescheduled time will be able to make use of the calendar slot.
+In the event of a needed cancellation, families are requested to communicate as far in advance as possible, as this increases the chance other families in need of a rescheduled time will be able to make use of the calendar slot.

 Please remember that cancelling or otherwise not attending lessons may result in the semester’s total number of lessons being less than the possible maximum.
 “Unused” lessons are not eligible for refunds.
 All lessons must be done within the stated time frame of the semester and will not be credited forward to future semesters.

-Tuition for the Spring 2021 semester is $600 per student.
-This payment reserves the student’s lesson time on the weekly schedule.
+Tuition for the Spring 2023 semester is $525 per student.
+This payment reserves the student’s lesson time on the weekly schedule, and indicates the family’s agreement to the policies outlined here.
 I do not charge a materials fee or a registration fee.

-Payment is accepted by check (made payable to “Lisa Gilbert” only), cash, or online (via the link on the invoice only).
-50% is due on January 7, 2021 and the remaining 50% is due on March 1, 2021.
-A monthly late charge of $5 will be added to unpaid balances following these dates.
+Payment is accepted by check (made payable to “Lisa Gilbert” only) or cash.
+The amount is due in full by January 15, 2023.
+A monthly late charge of $5 will be added to unpaid balances following this date.

 Once paid, lessons are nonrefundable.
 The only exception to this policy is for cases of serious illness, defined as the inability to attend lessons for 3 or more consecutive weeks due to a medical issue.
 If this occurs, parents should offer written notification accompanied by a doctor’s note for consideration of a partial refund.

-All Spring 2021 lessons will be held online via FaceTime or Skype.
+The default location for Spring 2023 lessons will be outdoors (on my front porch) or online (via FaceTime or Skype).
 Learn more about online lessons here.

 Please note this time may vary slightly (2-3 minutes more or less) depending on the time it takes to connect virtually – think of this as similar to the time we normally took in person with one student arriving, another leaving, and conversations happening in the living room.
 I do my best to make sure everyone gets their full lesson time!